 Count by whole WAC sections only, from the WAC number through the history note.

 A section may be counted in more than one category.

+A section may be counted in more than one category.

+with:

+New Amended Repealed

+New Amended Repealed

+New Amended Repealed

+The number of sections adopted at the request of a nongovernmental entity:

+New Amended Repealed

+wn initia ative:

+New 3 Amended 1 Repealed

+The number of sections adopted in order to clarify, streamline, or reform agency procedures:

+New Amended Repealed

-The number of sections adopted in order to comply y with: Federal statute: New Amended Repealed Federal rules or standards: New Amended Repealed Recently enacted state statutes: New Amended Repealed The number of sections adopted at the request of a nongovernmental entity: New Amended Repealed The number of sections adopted on the agency's own initiative: New 3 Amended 1 Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New 3 Amended 1 Repealed
+with: New New New nongov New wn initia New streaml with: New New New nongovernment: New wn initiative: New Streamline, or re with: New Amended New Amended New Amended nongovernmental entity: New Amended wn initiative: New Amended streamline, or reform agency with: New Amended New Amended New Amended nongovernmental entity: New Amended wn initiative: New Amended streamline, or reform agency procedure with: New Amended Repealed New Amended Repealed New Amended Repealed New Amended Repealed nongovernmental entity: New Amended Repealed wn initiative: New Amended Repealed streamline, or reform agency procedures:

+The number of sections adopted using:

+Negotiated rule making: New Amended Repealed

+Pilot rule making: New Amended Repealed

+Other alternative rule making: New 3 Amended 1 Repealed

-Date Adopted: March 10, 2025 Signature:
+Date Adopted: June 27, 2025 Signature :

-Name: Patty Kuderer Patty Kyrdner
+Name: Patty Kuderer Posts Kudini

-Title: Insurance Commissioner any graner
+Title: Insurance Commissioner - Paty Kyrdiner-